adarsh25bai10019-source/Vityarthi-Project-HOTEL-MANAGEMENT-SYSTEM/README.md

 #  Sunrise Hotel Management System

 **A Simple Console-Based Hotel Booking System made in Python**
-*(First-Year Mini Project – 2025)*

 Hey there!
 This is a small but complete Hotel Management System I built as my first-year Python project.
 It can book rooms, check-in guests, generate bills at checkout, and show who’s currently staying – everything a small hotel’s reception needs!

-It’s 100% made in Python, no internet or database needed – everything runs in your terminal!

 ---